livisha/techChat/README.md

 # techChat
-A real time chat website
+A real time chatRoom where we can easily disscuss about any language in any room. it is userful for every student